 I turned up for my first class, and there was nobody there!

-I arrived at 10 Help St. and I couldn’t get in!
+I arrived at Level 20, Tower A, The Zenith, and I couldn’t get in!

 We’re so sorry.
-We don’t run our classes at 10 Help St. You need to check the email we sent you the week before the class begins.
+We don’t run our classes at Level 20, Tower A, The Zenith.
+You need to check the email we sent you the week before the class begins.
 If you don’t have that email, then you can send us a message through this website via our Contact form, which we monitor closely when a new class begins.
 Make sure you include your name, phone number and the class you are supposed to be in.

 Are you currently running face to face classes?